RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - Database Enrichment: It was added historical weather.

-- The database connection string and password are hardcoded in appsettings and RepositoryIntegrationTests.
-It is a security issue.
+- We are using objects Response and ResponseWithoutData as a simple version of Operation Result "Pattern".

 ## To do next

 - Add a health check endpoint to test the health of all the dependencies: databases, external apis and redis.

 - Add more unit tests

+- Add logs in all catch blocks and, if necessary, also for not successful ResponseWithoutData and Response objects.

+- Secrets are hardcoded in appsettings, docker-compose and integration tests.
+It is a security issue.
+It should be moved to the CI/CD pipeline.